-Are you thinking about doing your Yoga Teacher Training?
-It’s something I had wanted to do for a very long time.
+Yoga Teacher Training is something I had wanted to do for a very long time.
 When I finally decided to start looking for a Yoga Certification course I found it all pretty overwhelming.
 It was also far more expensive than I thought!
-To help you decide if teacher training is right for you, take a read of my guide on how to choose a Yoga Teacher Training abroad.
+So if like me you are wondering if Yoga Teacher Training is right for you, take a read of my guide to help you choose a Yoga Teacher Training abroad.

 Many people do Yoga Teacher Training to simply deepen their practice.
 Some have been practicing Yoga for many years and feel that they want to dedicate time and space to further their practice.
 Others haven’t done much yoga before and want to learn a new skill.
 And what seems like the minority actually want to be yoga teachers.

-Because of this, there is a variety of difference in skills and experience on most teacher training with some students being far more advanced than others.
+Because of this, there is a variety of differences in skills and experience in most yoga teacher training courses with some students being far more advanced than others.
 If the answer is yes, then here are a few things to consider before you book a yoga training course.

 Should I do Yoga Teacher Training?

-The first thing you should ask yourself before doing a yoga teacher training is, do I want to teach?
+The first thing you should ask yourself before doing a yoga teacher training course is: do I want to teach yoga?
 If the answer to this is no, then you should instead consider a yoga retreat.
-There are numerous Yoga Retreats all around the world that cater for all levels, needs, and budgets.
+There are numerous Yoga Retreats all around the world that cater to all levels, needs, and budgets.
 You can read about the best yoga retreats in Bali, Guatemala, Colombia, Costa Rica, and Mexico on my blog.

 How many years have you been practicing for?
 Do you already have a solid knowledge of Asanas?